seanpm2001/KhanAcademyData_u-Seanwallawallaofficial/KhanAcademyDailyPictures/2020/October/README.md

 3. Day 1225 - (1 quarter between 1200 and 1300)

+4. Day 1234 - (counting from 1 to 4)

-4. Day 1250 - (Halfway between 1200 and 1300)
+5. Day 1250 - (Halfway between 1200 and 1300)

-5. No other significant consecutive day milestones were reached this month
+6. No other significant consecutive day milestones were reached this month

 ***